developmentseed/titiler/docs/deployment/lambda.md

 # AWS Lambda

+The TiTiler [repo](https://github.com/developmentseed/titiler) has an example of [aws cdk](https://aws.amazon.com/cdk/) code to deploy TiTiler on AWS Lambda.

-Titiler is built on top of [FastAPI](https://github.com/tiangolo/fastapi) which *is a modern, fast (high-performance), web framework for building APIs*.
-It doesn't work natively with AWS Lambda and API Gateway because it needs a way to handler `event` and `context` instead of raw HTML requests.
+TiTiler is built on top of [FastAPI](https://github.com/tiangolo/fastapi) which *is a modern, fast (high-performance), web framework for building APIs*.
+It doesn't work natively with AWS Lambda and API Gateway because it needs a way to handle `event` and `context` instead of raw HTML requests.
 This is possible by wrapping the FastAPI app with the awesome [mangum](https://github.com/erm/mangum) module.

 ```python